- Get your accounts and records up to date

 - Talk to us

-Some expenses like rent, insurance, and subscriptions to any professional associations can be prepaid for the coming financial year before 30 June.
-Meaning you can get the tax deduction in this year.
+Some expenses can be prepaid for next financial year before 30 June 2021.
+Meaning you can get the tax deduction for things like subscriptions, rent and insurance in this year.

 - Contribute to your own super